jedymatt/NeverGonnaGiveYouUpLyrics/README.md

 flutter run
 ```

-Note: To see more details when executing the command above add this `-v` or `--verbose` at the end.
+Note: To see more details when executing the command above, add this `-v` or `--verbose` at the end of the command.